What Is Withholding Tax?

 - Here, federal income tax is being deducted at source on such interest dividends and other kinds of incomes at the time of payment to the stocks and other instrument holders.

-- Applicability: Backup retention taxes are applied if the recipient is a foreign person as well as either the Tax Identification Number is not provided by the person under form W9 or the person has been notified by the Indian revenue service as the person on whole retention tax is required to be deducted.
+- Applicability: Backup retention taxes are applied if the recipient is a foreign person as well as either the person does not provide the Tax Identification Number under form W 9, or the person has been notified by the Indian revenue service as the person on whole retention tax is required to be deducted.

-For each category of recipients, It is calculated in a different manner, for example, the retention tax on wages is calculated as per withholding table and publication 15 while retention tax on an individual is calculated on various regular income as well lottery, betting, etc using the withholding estimator and expected income.
+For each category of recipients, withholding tax computation is done differently.
+For example, the retention tax on wages is calculated as per the withholding table and publication 15.
+In contrast, retention tax on an individual is calculated on various regular income as well as lottery, betting, etc. using the withholding estimator and expected income.

 Suppose Mr. X earns a salary of $ 36,000 per year.
 With the yearly salary of $ 36,000 his monthly income comes to $ 3,000 ($ 36,000 / 12).

-- The most important reason for charging the retention tax is that it relieves a person from paying huge amounts all together in a single month and hence it is a type of advance tax which is deducted and paid by the payer to the government every month etc.
+- The most crucial reason for charging the retention tax is that it relieves a person from paying massive amounts all together in a single month.
+Hence, it is a type of advance tax that is deducted and paid by the payer to the government every month, etc.

-- Thus like an insurance policy where a smaller amount is paid periodically for a huge shelter in the future, retention tax works the same way.
+- Thus like an insurance policy where a smaller amount is paid periodically for a considerable shelter in the future, retention tax works the same way.

 Withholding Tax Rates

-In the United States of America withholding tax is generally deducted at 30% on various income of non-residents like interest, royalty, etc. Thus most of the payments to foreign persons are deducted @30% with certain exemptions.
-But there are certain reduced rates depending upon those exemptions including exemptions by internal revenue code or the tax treaties between governments of various countries.
+In the United States of America, withholding tax is generally deducted at 30% on miscellaneous income of non-residents like interest, royalty, etc. Thus most of the payments to foreign persons are deducted @30% with certain exemptions.
+But specific reduced rates depend upon those exemptions, including exemptions by the internal revenue code or the tax treaties between governments of various countries.

-This has been a guide to what is withholding tax.
-Here we discuss the types, and how to calculate retention tax along with a practical example.
+This article has been a guide to what is Withholding Tax.
+We explain how to calculate it along with examples, types, differences with TDS & rates.
 You can learn more about financing from the following articles –